nicschumann/set/README.md

 All more complicated geometric structures are encoded as relations between points.
 For examples, a line is a simple relation between points, a plane is a relation between lines, and a volume a relation between planes.
 Relations of greater depth than this have more than 3 dimensions;
-one might visualize a relation between volumes ( ie, a relation between relations between relations between relations between points ) as a transition function from the "A" volume into the "B" volume.
-NB, Set does not implement this representation.
+one might visualize a relation between volumes ( ie, a relation between relations between relations between relations between points ) as a transition function from the "A" volume into the "B" volume. *NB*, Set does not implement this representation.

 ##Using Set